demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### bmc-itsm-user-list
 ***
-List users profile in BMC Helix ITSM.
-The records are retrieved according to a constraint determined either by the query argument or by the filtering arguments.
-When using filtering arguments, Each one defines a 'LIKE' operation and 'AND' operator is used between them.
+Retrieves a list of user profiles from BMC Helix ITSM.
+The records are retrieved by the query argument or by the filtering arguments.
+When using filtering arguments, each one defines a 'LIKE' operation and an 'AND' operator is used between them.

 #### Base Command